Privacy · Last updated 6 July 2026

 Optional.
 Face ID unlocks Privacy Mode (which hides journal entries, photos, and AI chats).
 Biometric data never leaves the Secure Enclave.

-4. Data sent off your device
+4Data sent off your device

 AI chat, per-entry summaries, and recaps

-For all three features:
+For all of these:

 - AWS Bedrock runs Anthropic's Claude language model on AWS infrastructure.
 Anthropic does not receive your data; AWS hosts the model weights.
 Per Bedrock's service terms, AWS does not use customer content to train foundation models and does not share it with model providers.